 Within this show environment there is a breeding certificate that the junior breeders can attempt & three certificates that the seniors can strive to achieve.
 Every member who is successful at the certificates receives a beautiful framed award detailing the fish they have bred‚ & this is paid for by the club.

 This means that every fish that a member breeds is a part of the club history for everybody to see.

 The club has a good selection of videos and a vast library of slides covering countless groups of fish.
 This collection is always growing.

 K.A.S. produce unique specialised breeding information sheets that are written by club members on fish they have bred.
 This is then passed on to the editor who produces a smart supplement that carries a photo of the fish that has been bred.
-These are laminated and sold within the club to the members.
+These are currently on the webpage..

 Hopefully this encourages more breeding and reduces the number of fish that need to be taken from the wild.

-Any questions about the club please contact either
+Any questions about the club please contact the

 K.A.S. meet every Monday night at

 Please feel free to visit us and enjoy the warm friendly atmosphere.